BrentPease1/second-life/content/sounds/hero_es.md

 ---
 **Listening to the Eclipse**

-Sounds of Nature is partnering with [Eclipse Soundscapes](https://eclipsesoundscapes.org/), a NASA funded Citizen Science project, to study how life on Earth responds to the 2024 Total Eclipse
+Sounds of Nature is partnering with [Eclipse Soundscapes](https://eclipsesoundscapes.org/), a NASA funded Citizen Science project, to study how life on Earth responds to the 2024 Total Eclipse!

 </br>

 To support Eclipse Soundscapes, we are offering 100 volunteers a full sampling kit to participate in the event.
-Read more [here](https://peaselab.com/sounds-eclipse/)
+Click below to sign up and receive your sound recorder.
+Read more about our effort [here](https://peaselab.com/sounds-eclipse/)